mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/splash-page.md

 The purpose of the ISEA Of The Future - Corona Technical Exchange Meeting is to promote cross collaboration between departments, divisions, and branches to truly embody the phrase **"One Team"**.
 We hope to feature NSWC Corona's technical capabilities and break down division-level silos by shining a light on what our exemplary scientists and engineers research and develop daily

 # Tracks
+It may be argued that Machine Learning and Artificial Intelligence (AI/ML) may be divided into two high-level components:
+1. Training data that is collected, stored, managed, cleaned, and propogated
+2. Statistical model(s) that are fitted from the training data for which we iteratively experiment and optimize performance metrics

+Recently, AI/ML pioneers like Andrew NG argue that changing a businesses' AI culture to data-centric AI is the most important cultural shift to maximize the benefits from AI systems.
+If data is meticulously handled to maximize quality, AI systems may train effectively on smaller datasets.
+As Andrew Ng explains, "it’s often been the cleverness of an individual's skill, or luck with an individual engineer, that determines whether ad hoc data curation gets done well.
+Making this more systematic through principles and [the use of tools] will help a lot of teams build more AI systems.”
+Despite this, model-centric AI seems to ring true in the research communities, where frequently the biggest and baddest model architecture is published (recently diffusion-based models and Transformers).
+Model-centric AI is no joke, and has been the dominant viewpoint of the AI community since arguably the mid 2000s.
+Which side of the AI community do you stand on?
 <html>
  <head>
     <style>